 Another useful chart shows the breakdown of the activity by CloudFront edge locations.

-Is there more advanced way to analyze CloudFront logs
+Is there a more advanced way to analyze CloudFront logs

 With the addition of CloudFront access log support in CloudBerry lab demonstrates ongoing commitment to make the most comprehensive solution for Amazon S3 and CloudFront services.
 CloudBerry Explorer is becoming a compelling tool that helps users to accomplish their tasks in the most efficient way.